-Guest blogging can be a challenge, so if you plan on pitching multiple publications, create a tracking sheet that helps keep you organized — and so you don’t accidentally pitch the same idea a company twice.
+Guest blogging can be a challenge, so if you plan on pitching multiple publications, create a tracking sheet that helps keep you organized — and so you don’t accidentally pitch the same idea to a company twice.

 Keep in mind that client inquiries won’t likely be rolling in the second your post goes live.
 You have to make sure it gets in front of the right eyes.

-Depending on the nature of your relationship, how to approach an ask like this will vary.
+Depending on the nature of your relationship, how to approach a request like this will vary.

-If you’re contacting someone you haven’t spoken to in a while, send them a note explaining what it is you do and who for.
-If this particular person isn’t an ideal client of yours, be sure to tell them what type of client you’re looking for in detail.
+If you’re contacting someone you haven’t spoken to in a while, send them a note explaining what you do and who for.
+If this particular person isn’t an ideal client, be sure to tell them what type of client you’re looking for in detail.

 This template may give you inspiration on how to start your message: